-Next month: Dr. Engel’s Marvelously Improbable Machines.
+Next month: Prof. Engel’s Marvelously Improbable Machines.

 #1: One way to see that the stabilization process can’t loop is to use monovariants.
 Unlike invariants (another name for conserved quantities), which can’t change at all, monovariants can change, but only in one direction.
 An example of a monovariant is the number of pigs on the board: during stabilization, pigs can leave the board but they can’t be added to it, so the number of pigs is monovariant: it can decrease but it can’t increase.

 Less obviously, during those periods of time when no pigs are leaving the board, the “spread” of the set of pigs on the board (as measured by the population variance of the set of locations) can only increase.
 This last sentence may seem obscure, so let me drop statistical language and use a related but algebraically simpler monovariant: the sums of the squares of the locations of the pigs.
 When we replace two pigs in location k by a pig in location k-1 and a pig in location k+1, the sum of the squares of the locations of the pigs goes up by exactly 2.
 (Check it: (k-1)2 + (k+1)2 = 2k2 + 2.)

 As the firings occur, the sum-of-squares monovariant keeps increasing by 2, but this can’t go on forever (for one thing, if there are m pigs currently on the board, the sums of the squares of the pigs can’t exceed m times 92).
 So at some point, either there’ll be no more firings possible or a pig will go off the board.
 At that instant, the sum-of-squares monovariant will not necessarily be larger than it was before, but the more basic number-of-pigs monovariant will decrease.